LassoSoft/LassoGuide/lasso_guide_source/language/index_language.rst

  Lasso Language Guide
 ######################

+.. only:: html

    Every coding language has its own set of rules and characteristics; aspects that make it unique.
 Where Lasso stands out  flexibility and clarity, allowing the programmer to conduct a logical sequence of commands without getting hung up on extraneous code.
 It is designed to get out of the way and let you focus on your work.

    Lasso 9 is also extremely powerful.
 It allows you to perform complex operations and build solid dynamic solutions for your web pages.
 By reading this section you will gain a clearer understanding of Lasso syntax, and the proper embedding methods for creating optimized web pages using Lasso.

    Because Lasso 9 provides a great deal of flexibility when applying syntax styles, it helps to know what works best and why.
 This Syntax guide will give a firm handle on how to apply basic commands, and help you progress into building more complex processes as you master the language.

 .. - `Basic Syntax` addresses the core of the Lasso 9 programming language, and
      summarizes enhancements and improvements over previous versions.